revbayes/revbayes.github.io/developer/tutorial/index.md

 {% include bibliography.html %}

-{% section Controling printed output %}
+{% subsection Controling printed output %}

 You can prevent any element from being printed when the tutorial is sent to PDF or a printer by tagging it with `{:.no-print}`.